xcore/sc_xtcp/doc_pip/pip.rst

 * DHCP packets may appear to originate from 169.254.x.x addresses rather than 0.0.0.0

+* At present the stack uses streaming channels which is not good for multi core implementations; to be replaced with ordinary channels and transactions.

+Known tests that are to be performed:

+* Corner cases in TCP

+* Gateway

+* TFTP boot

+* ARP timeouts

 PIP design philosophy
 ---------------------

-Since PIP is designed to not use dynamic memory, and to be small and readable.
+PIP is designed to not use dynamic memory, and to be small and readable.
 Its interface is therefore different from uip + xtcp.

 TCP interface